 87. Evidentiary provisions

-(1) The register shall be received by all courts and tribunals as evidence of all matters required or authorized by this Division to be entered in the register.
+(1) The register shall be received by all courts and tribunals as evidence of all matters required or authorised by this Division to be entered in the register.

 (2) The Minister may, on payment of the prescribed fee, supply copies of or extracts from the register or of or from any instrument lodged with him under this Division certified by writing under his hand, and such a copy or extract so certified is admissible in evidence in all courts, tribunals and proceedings without further proof or production of the original.